cryptonn-ai/delisting-bot/README.md

 # Ad astra per aspera
-## This is repo with research info about Binance delisting
+## This is repo with CryptoNN research info about Binance delisting